aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

     ㅅㅈㅊ
     ㅇㅎ

-These consonants can also be placed under each letter, as well as on the top of the character surrounded by a vowel.
-The consonant on the top is called the "initial" consonant while on the bottom is the "final" consonant.

-    안흼

-In Aheui, functions of consonants and vowels are different each other.
+Initial consonants in Aheui correspond to an instruction, while final consonants (or a lack thereof) act as a sort of parameter for an instruction.

+The vowels can also be classified into groups by their intended effect:

+    ㅏㅑ
+    ㅓㅕ
+    ㅗㅛ
+    ㅜㅠ
+    ㅡㅣㅢ

+We will discuss the usage of each vowel later, but the basic idea is that a vowel influences the movement of the cursor in the direction of the "small bar" that protrudes from the vowel.
+For example, the vowel ㅏ would move the cursor to the right while ㅜ would move it down.
+The behavior of the three vowels without such a bar (ㅡㅣㅢ) will be covered below.

 ## Aheui specification

 WARNING: This spec is incomplete and subject to change.

-Typical code of Aheui is a two-dimensional space of Hangul characters, where each character is a command.
-In there cursor is moving around to execute the character which is under the cursor, similar to the intruction pointer of befunge.
+Aheui is written as a two-dimensional grid of Hangul characters.
+A cursor is used to track the current character that is being considered.
+The cursor has both a position and momentum attribute that determines where in the grid it will travel next.
+The cursor behavior is similar to that of the esoteric language Befunge.

-The vowels decide the direction of the cursor.
-The consonants decide instructions to process.
-Initial consonants are the types of instructions and final consonants are the operands of the instructions.

-Aheui uses multiple storages.
-Most of them are stacks, but there also is a queue and a stack-like protocol for extensions.
+Aheui provides multiple storage structures for use during a program execution.
+There are 28 total storages, 26 stacks, 1 queue, and 1 extension protocol.

+The stacks are mapped to each final consonant (including the empty one), except for ㅇ and ㅎ.
+* ㅇ maps to the queue
+* ㅎ maps to the extension protocol

 ### Code

-* An Aheui code consists of only UTF-8 text.
-* An Aheui code may include any character of UTF-8 though only characters in Unicode hangul syllable area will be interpreted as effective commands.
+* Aheui programs must be written in UTF-8.
+* Non-Hangul characters will be treated as comments and ignored during execution.
-  * Unicode hangul syllables area consists of code points in hexadecimal number AC00 - D7A3.
+  * Unicode Hangul syllables area consists of code points in hexadecimal number AC00 - D7A3.
-  * Thus imcomplete characters like ㄱ, ㄷ, ㅑ, ㅓ will be ignored.
-For this use case, consider to combine them with consonants or vowels without effect.
-  * Any other hangul syllable representation will also be ignored. (like Initial-Peak-Final)
+  * Incomplete characters like ㄱ, ㅇ, ㅑ, and ㅟ are treated as comments.
-* As mentioned above, consonants and vowels have different fuctions.
-While the consonant is the actual instruction, the vowel is to determine the cursor's next position.
-Precisely, when the cursor meets a character, it is engaged to the following process:
+* As mentioned above, consonants and vowels have different functions.
+While the consonant determines the actual instruction, the vowel is used to determine the cursor's next position and momentum.
+When the cursor reads a valid Hangul character, the following process is initiated:
 * For every syllable, the consonants would be processed first and a cursor would be moved by the vowel.
 If the consonants change the direction of the cursor, the direction would be decided by the vowel first and changed just before movement.
   1. The consonants would be processed first.
 If the consonants change the direction of the cursor, it would be reserved.
   1. The direction of the cursor is set by the vowel.